serokell/ariadne/README.md

 ### Supported platforms

-Ariadne TUI can be built and works on Linux and Mac OS.
+Ariadne TUI can be built and works on Linux and macOS.

-GUI only works on Linux.
-Windows and Mac OS will be supported soon.
+Qt GUI only works on Linux.
+Windows and macOS will be supported soon.

 ### Build using Stack